Symplectic isotopy on non-minimal ruled surfaces: Lefschetz fibrations and topological colimit

 \begin{proof}

-Observe that there is a map $\mA_\infty \to \Fol_0$ given by taking $J$ to the singular foliation of $M_g \# \overline{ \CC P^2}$ by $J$-spheres in class $F$ or $F-E$.
+Observe that there is a map $\mA_\infty \to \Fol_0$ given by taking $J$ to the Lefschetz fibration of $M_g \# \overline{ \CC P^2}$ by $J$-spheres in class $F$ or $F-E$.
+Notice that the map is surjective.
 Standard arguments in \cite{MS17} Ch 2.5 show that this map is a fibration with contractible fibers.
 Hence it is a homotopy equivalence.\\ \end{proof}